 What to wear in Cartagena

 Wondering what to wear in Cartagena, or anywhere in the Caribbean part of Colombia?
 There isn’t much of a dress code in Cartagena really as it is very touristy.
 Like the most touristy place in Colombia.
-So the locals would pay you much attention to wearing whatever you want to wear.
+So the locals wouldn’t pay you much attention to wearing whatever you want to wear.

 Cartagena is a little more upscale than other places in Colombia though so many dress up in the evenings and make a bit more of an effort than in other cities and towns in this area.